ALL THE DETAILS —

 Interview w/ Sarah Klongerbo

-“It really makes or breaks your first impression.
-I was even finding, the other day, that there’s this study they did of people with these online dating profiles.
-They did a study of those that were written with typos and other grammatical errors and those that were grammar free and they found that it made a huge impact on how people perceive the attractiveness of the other person based on their photo.
-I thought that was fascinating!”
+"There's a study they did of people with these online dating profiles.
+They compared those that were written with typos and other grammatical errors and those that were grammar free.
+They found that it made a huge impact on how people perceive the attractiveness of the other person based on their photo.
+I thought that was fascinating!"

 If you’re interested in learning more from Sarah, consider subscribing to her weekly newsletter, The Weekly Wink.